 Charity Support & Advertising Screen

-Since 2019 we have chosen a charity each quarter and have given our customers the option at the checkout stage to choose a free gift (of a small packet of sweets or ink sample) or a donation to charity on their behalf.
-We have supported the following charities since then, among others: Cardiac Risk in the Young, RNLI, Breast Cancer Now, Samaritans, The Woodland Trust, Scoliosis Association UK, Tenovus Cancer Care & The RSPB
+Since 2019 we have chosen a charity each quarter.
+We have supported the following charities since then, among others: Cardiac Risk in the Young, RNLI, Breast Cancer Now, Samaritans, The Woodland Trust, Scoliosis Association UK, Tenovus Cancer Care, The RSPB & The National Trust.

 The changes to most people’s lives during 2020 has affected lots of people’s mental health and we wanted to lend support to a charity which aims to help those at their lowest and in most need to support.
 Very sadly, a neighbour of Ross’ took their own life in the early summer of 2020 in the wake of the Covid restrictions and effects.
 Any support we can offer to prevent this is a really worthwhile endeavor and we started to include leaflets in all UK orders with the Samaritans information it and made a contribution to the charity to help them continue their work.